Fun Rainbow Cut and Paste Craft for Kids

 Though my kids get a lot of time to choose their own creative play, I’m a fan of keeping them constructively and creatively busy (which is not to be confused with assigning “busy work.”).
 And if my very busy four-year-old doesn’t have something supervised to do, she’ll often create her own creative projects–like practicing her newly learned scissor skills on anything she can hack those dull child-size blades through (important papers, hair, baby sister’s shirt–you get the idea. . .).
-This Rainbow Craft for preschoolers keeps kids constructively and creatively busy as they make a fridge-worthy art display and practice a few essential preschool skills: cutting, pasting, sorting, and color recognition.
+This Rainbow Cut and Paste Craft for preschoolers keeps kids constructively and creatively busy as they make a fridge-worthy art display and practice a few essential preschool skills: cutting, pasting, sorting, and color recognition.

-Creating a Cut-and-Paste Rainbow Craft
+Creating a Rainbow Cut and Paste Craft

 Give kids scraps of construction paper with the directions to “cut away!” (keeping the pieces on the table).
 After they cut to their heart’s content, gather the cut pieces and save them in a plastic bag for another day, or continue on with the craft.